WEEK 37- Mindfulness Strategies

 Mindfulness is “to pay attention, on purpose, to the present moment” (Grossman, 2016).

 The positive benefits of mindfulness have been proven across a number of studies.
 Being mindful can reduce stress and anxiety, increase concentration and engagement, lead to better sleep, improve social skills, and help develop problem-solving and decision-making skills (Jones, Greenberg & Crowley, 2015).
 Mindfulness is an active practice that requires us to focus our mind’s eye in that moment.
 We can do this by giving our full attention to what we are doing at that moment.
 The reason mindfulness is so effective is because it goes beyond our conceptual mind and helps calm our nervous system- which is subject to overstimulation and negative stress.
 Regular mindfulness training gives us an opportunity to respond to, instead of react to, our environment.
 “Under duress we don’t rise to our expectations, we fall to our level of training.”
 Bruce Lee.

-Description of Positive Education Practice: Mindful Strategies
+Description of Personal Wellbeing Practice: Mindful Strategies